 On March 23, 2018, the Consolidated Appropriations Act of 2018, which includes the Small Business Credit Availability Act (the “SBCAA”), was signed into law.
 The SBCAA, among other things, amends the Investment Company Act of 1940, as amended (the “1940 Act”), to permit a business development company (“BDC”) to reduce the required minimum asset coverage ratio applicable to it from 200% to 150%, subject to certain requirements described therein.

 On May 3, 2018, OFS Capital’s Board of Directors (the “Board”), including a “required majority” (as such term is defined in Section 57(o) of the 1940 Act) of the Board, approved the application of the modified asset coverage requirements set forth in Section 61(a)(2) of the 1940 Act, as amended by the SBCAA.
-As a result, the asset coverage ratio test applicable to OFS Capital will be decreased from 200% to 150%, effective May 3, 2019.
+As a result, effective May 3, 2019, the asset coverage ratio test applicable to OFS Capital decreased from 200% to 150%.

 The posted press releases were created as of the dates listed and reflect management’s views as of such dates.
 The information contained therein should not be considered current and may no longer be accurate.
 OFS assumes no obligation to update or remove outdated information other than to the extent required by applicable law or regulation.